Platinum Health Deluxe

 Our Top Picks

-The Deluxe Shower Chair from Platinum Health takes out top honours in our review after impressing us with it’s focus on safety, and scoring top marks for comfort, build quality, and convenience.
+The Deluxe from Platinum Health takes out top honors in our review after impressing us with its focus on safety, and scoring top marks for comfort, build quality, and convenience.

-The beautiful cerulean blue colour is not just for show, it’s a design safety feature that helps visually cue the user where to sit.
-Unlike the old style white and grey products that are a similar colour to most bathroom tiles and get lost in the background.
+The beautiful cerulean blue color is not just for show , it’s a design safety feature that helps visually cue the user where to sit.
+Unlike the old style white and grey products that are a similar color to most tiles and get lost in the background.
 This is especially important for senior with impaired vision, helping to decrease the risk of slips and falls.

-The frame is made from medical grade aluminum that is designed to never rust.
-And it’s fitted with “institutional quality” foam padding on the backrest, armrests, and seat bottom.
+The is made from medical grade aluminum that is designed to never rust.
+And it’s fitted with “institutional quality” foam padding on the , armrests, and bottom.
 The padding is much warmer and nicer to sit on than the hard plastic models.
 And it’s water-shedding so it will not absorb water or deteriorate.